Seen a white glow in a photograph?

 Some opticians don’t test babies and really young children so you may have to try a few before you find one who is happy to check your child’s eyes for you.
 As retinoblastoma is very rare, you may also need to explain why you are concerned and what you would like the healthcare professional to do.

-For more information about this, including advice on what to take with you to your appointment, please have a look at our diagnosing retinoblastoma page.
+For more information about this, including advice on what to take with you to your appointment, please have a look at our what is Rb page.

 I’ve seen a white glow in a friend’s photo.
 Should I say anything?